-Explaining the latest heat-associated deaths confirmed amid record highs in Arizona’s largest county
+7 more people have died amid record highs in Arizona’s most populous county.
+Here’s what to know

 As of the same time last year, there were 38 heat-associated deaths and 256 more listed as under investigation.

-The region’s county and city governments, hospitals, schools and non-profit groups that operate several hundred cooling and hydrating stations across the area are closely watching the confirmed death figures, along with daily forecasts from the National Weather Service.
+The region’s county and city governments, hospitals, schools and nonprofit groups that operate several hundred cooling and hydrating stations across the area are closely watching the confirmed death figures, along with daily forecasts from the National Weather Service.

 Phoenix hit 27 consecutive days above 110 F (43 C) on Wednesday.
 There has not been a single overnight low under 90 F (32.2 C) since July 9, which means people’s bodies aren’t adequately recovering after the sun goes down, making them susceptible to heat illnesses that can result in death.